Baroque Academy Opera Project

 To apply for all AEM scholarships, including the Washington McClain Scholarship, please fill out the Scholarship application form here.
 Applications due by May 10th.

 The Washington McClain Scholarship Fund honors the memory of Baroque oboist and Amherst Early Music faculty member Washington McClain.
 It will fund scholarships for students who have historically been underrepresented in the early music field, including African-American, Latinx, and others.
-Awards will cover tuition, room and board, and travel and may be used for any in-person AEM event, particularly the Amherst Early Music Festival.
+Awards can be used to cover tuition, room and board, and travel and may be used for any in-person AEM event, particularly the Amherst Early Music Festival.

 In addition to scholarships, AEM offers work study tuition to all of our workshops, and the Amherst Early Music Festival.
 Work study is an option for students of any age.